Fundamentals of Cytology

 This four week online series is designed to help you reach a diagnosis through cytology.
 The course begins with how to identify appropriate lesions… is cytology the right test?
 Differentiate inflammation from neoplasia, and later in the course, we’ll cover some exceptions to the rules – including sneaky carcinomas which lack features of malignancy.

-This course is perfect for those who enjoy visual learning, and is open to vets, nurses and technicians.
+This course is designed for Vets who enjoy visual learning.
 We encourage anyone with an interest in pathology to register.

 Do you struggle with…